drolsonmi/drolsonmi.github.io/Stats1040/Chapter20/20_1_Hypotheses.md

 # Lesson 20.1 Hypotheses
 ## Reading
+Reading sections are from the [Introductory Statistics Textbook](../Resources/OpenIntroTextbook.pdf)
-* 5.3.1 Introducing Hypotheis Testing (page 195 of the [Introductory Statistics Textbook](OpenIntroTextbook.pdf))
+* 5.3.1 Introducing Hypotheis Testing (page 195)
-* 5.3.2 Setting up the null and alternate hypotheses (pages 196-198 of the [Introductory Statistics Textbook](OpenIntroTextbook.pdf))
+* 5.3.2 Setting up the null and alternate hypotheses (pages 196-198)

 ## Lesson
 Imagine you are in a courtroom as a member of the jury.
 The defendant comes in.
 As a member of the jury,